payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/modify-or-cancel-recurring-payments-for-amex-cards/cancel-recurring-payment-for-a-amex-card.md

         <code>mandatory for SITokenRequestor 2 flow and tokenized flow</code>
       </td>
       <td>
         <code>varchar</code>  This parameter contains the network token value.
+For more information on SITokenRequestor 2 flow, refer to <a href="https://docs.payu.in/reference/credit-card-recurring-payment-consent-transaction#storecard_token_type">Cards Consent Transaction > Request Parameters</a>
       </td>
       <td>{{network token value}}</td>
     </tr>